 How Substance Abuse Affects the Family

-All of us have close connections to family and friends, We might not always get along with all our family members, but the connection still exists.
-When it comes to the way a person’s addiction affects their family members, the closeness of the relationships is important.
+All of us have close connections to family and friends.
+But we might not always get along with all our family members.
+Yet the connection still exists.
+So when it comes to the way a person’s addiction affects their family members, the closeness of the relationships is important.
 The closest family members will be the ones who are most vulnerable to collateral damage.

 In general, addiction has the propensity to disrupt the entire family unit.
 It sometimes causes a lot of infighting that goes beyond issues involving the actual addiction sufferer.
-The addiction has the potential to create a barrier between family members that want to help, the enablers and those that are angry.
-As the family unit crumbles, the addiction suffer loses an important support resource.
+The addiction has the potential to create a barrier between family members that want to help, the enablers, and those that are angry.
+Thus, as the family unit crumbles, the addiction suffer loses an important support resource.

 In our New Jersey outpatient rehab center, we hear the stories about how our clients victimize their family members.
-They steal from them and get them involved in crimes and accidents.
+For example, they steal from them and get them involved in crimes and accidents.
 Addiction sufferers actually have the ability to destroy an entire family’s reputation.
-None of this family destruction is acceptable.
+But none of this family destruction is acceptable.

 The Role of Family Therapy